 It is what it is...

 It is what it is.
 But it ain’t always “just” what it is.
 When you see me at the gym and I’m bench pressing less than you, does that mean I’m not as strong?
-If my face is purple, I’m screaming and both of my spotters are nervous, then I would lean toward “yes.”
+If my face is purple, I’m screaming and all three of my spotters look nervous, then I would lean toward “yes.”
 However, all other things being equal, unless you have observed my entire routine and/or you know where upon the chronology of my macrocycle I currently reside, then don’t judge me.
 Similarly, save your judgment of others in this way.
-My name isn't Exercise Jesus, but you will see where I’m going.
+My name isn't Exercise Jesus, but you know where I’m going.

 I am as competitive as anyone you know, but I have had to let go the urge to “one-up” the guy on the machine next to me (smell the satire).
 I am, at first, talking about performance comparison based on load or intensity.
 Going further, however, let’s address technique.
 My bad.
 Tolerate my reference to technique.